oliverjam/intro-react-workshop/02-component-proponent/README.md

 // renders <h1>Hello world!</h1>
 ```

-#### Notes:
+#### Note:

 - React requires tags with no children to self close (ending with `/>`
 - React treats lowercase tag names as HTML and capitalised tags as components, so be sure to always capitalise your component variables.

 ### Customising components with props

 Since `props` is the object passed to `React.createElement` we can make use of this to customise our components.
+It's the same way we were passing `className` to our HTML element earlier: `React.createElement(Title, { name: 'Mum' })`.
+The JSX equivalent would be `<Title name="Mum" />`.
+We then have access to these props in our component as a function parameter.
 For example:

 ```jsx
 const Title = props => <h1>Hello {props.name}</h1>;